-The EHF has the authority to withhold some or all funding or other non-financial support to the National Federation(s) or the club(s) concerned.
+The EHF has the authority to withhold some or all funding or other non-financial support to the National Federation(s) or the club(s) that are not in compliance with these Regulations.

 11.2.
 Reimbursement of costs

 The National Federation(s) or club(s) shall be obliged to reimburse the EHF for all costs (including but not limited to laboratory fees, hearing expenses and travel) related to the a violation of these Regulations committed by a Player or other Person affiliated with the National Federation or the club.